All about birds

 Physical characteristics of birds

-Birds as a group are similar to other animals in that they’re warm-blooded, have two eyes, two ears, and their bones are strong and well-muscled.
+Birds as a group are similar to other animals in that they’re warm-blooded, have two eyes and two ears, and their bones are strong and well-muscled.
 But there are physical differences between families based on their lifestyle.

 For example, herons and swans have a long neck for dipping their head deep into water.
 Many shorebirds have long legs adapted for standing in water while they “fish.”
 And, a penguin’s body is tapered at both ends for streamlined swimming.
 Soaring birds, like hawks, typically have long, broad wings.

-Bill or beak: Bill or beak, they’re the same thing and either word is correct, although they’re highly varied in size and shape.
+Bill or beak: Bill and beak are the same thing, and either word is correct, although they’re highly varied in size and shape.
 A bird’s bill is a clue to what it eats.
-Some examples: A Cardinal’s stout bill is designed for cracking seeds.
+Some examples: A Northern Cardinal’s stout bill is designed for cracking seeds.
 Hummingbirds have a long, narrow bill for sipping nectar from tubular flowers.
 A woodpecker’s is strong and tapers to the tip, for chiseling trees.
 Mergansers have a serrated bill with a hooked tip, for grabbing and holding fish.
 The bill of a Mallard Duck has fringed edges for straining seeds and plants from mud and water.

-Although birds lack visible ears, that doesn’t mean they don’t have acute hearing–a Barn Owl can hear a rodent rustling about from half a mile away!
+Although birds lack visible ears, that doesn’t mean they don’t have acute hearing—a Barn Owl, Tyto alba, can hear a rodent rustling about from half a mile away!
 Birds hear in the 20 Hz to 20 kHz range, similar to ours.
-See an ear hole
+See an earhole

-Smell: Birds have two nostrils, called nares (NARE-eez; singular: naris), located at the base of the top bill.
-Nares are used for breathing and smelling.
-It was long thought that most birds couldn’t smell very well, but a 2007 study showed that many if not most birds have a well-developed sense of smell.
-They use it to help navigate, find food, and identify individual birds.
+Smell: Birds have two nostrils, called nares (NARE-eez; singular: naris).
+They’re located at the base of the top bill and are used for breathing and smelling.
+It was long thought that most birds couldn’t smell very well, but a 2007 study4 showed that many, if not most, birds have a well-developed sense of smell.
+They use it to help navigate, find food, and probably to identify individual birds.

-Ever wondered if birds fall off branches when they’re sleeping, or get blown off in a gale?
+Have you ever wondered if birds fall off branches when they’re sleeping or get blown off in a gale?
 They don’t!
 There are two reasons: First, their opposable toes allow them to grasp their perch both front and back—if you’ve ever held a bird on your finger, you’ve felt that.
-Second, they bend their knees and ankles when they perch and, in response, a system of flexor tendons automatically clinches and locks the toes around the branch—they won’t release until the leg is straighted.
+Second, they bend their knees and ankles when they perch, and, in response, a system of flexor tendons automatically clinches and locks the toes around the branch—they won’t release until the leg is straight.

 Plumage

 Some species sport bright feather colors and exquisite patterns.
 Others, such as House Sparrows, have muted tones.
 Often, bright coloration is seasonal.
-The male American Goldfinch transforms in the spring from dull into a striking bright-yellow-and-black and the Northern Cardinal male changes from dull to brilliant-red.
+The male American Goldfinch, Spinus tristis, transforms in the spring from dull into a striking bright yellow and black, and the male Northern Cardinal, Cardinalis cardinalis, changes from dull to brilliant red.

 Mandarin Duck, Aix galericulata, floating in water.